-When there are only 5 tasks in a task set, the utilization for each task becomes larger and Figure 3c shows the normalized energy consumption for the static heuristics and the upperbound.
-From the results, we can see that RA-SPM-LUF outperforms RA-SPM-SUF for most cases since it selects tasks to more closely match X{opt} .
+When there are only 5 tasks in a task set, the utilization for each task becomes larger and Figure 3d shows the normalized energy consumption for the static heuristics and the upper-bound.
+From the results, we can see that RA-SPM-LUF outperforms RA-SPM-SUF for most cases since it selects tasks to more closely match $X{opt}$ .
 However, even for RA-SPM-SUF, the normalized energy consumption is within 5% of that of the upper-bound.
-For long-period tasks (i.e., $p \in [20, 200]$), similar results are obtained but are not included due to space limitations.
-The complete set of results can be found in our technical report [40].
+For long-period tasks (i.e., $p \in [20, 200]$ ), similar results are obtained and are shown in Figure 4.